desultory/config/readme.md

 `# emerge ansible`

-Get community.general for portage, SELinux, and make
+- Get community.general for portage, SELinux, and make

-Get ansible.posix for mounts
+- nano Get ansible.posix for mounts

 `$ ansible-galaxy collection install community.general ansible.posix`

 ## Usage

-Get host information
+Before the playbooks with the `gentoo` role can be used, the following must be configured:
+- Your hosts file, can be any yaml file in `inventory/`
+  - Carefully read all parameters in the configuration section before runnning the playbook
+  - Block devices are specified using their `/dev/disk/by-id` name
+    - Be mindful of whether you are selecting partitions or devices, and ensure you read the relevant playbooks before letting this reconfiure your partitions!
+    - In most cases, an additional flag must be set which will allow the playbook to actually modify partitions/filesystems
+    - The script should only mount/unmount the boot partition for kernel installations unless explicitly specified
+- `-K` must be passed to prompt for sudo credentials if the task/action required privileges

+Get host information, this is an effective way to obtain drive ids and other host information this script may use

 `$ ansible -i inventory {host} -m gather_facts`

-Ping hosts
+Ping hosts, can be used to bootstrap the install process when only single new SSH connections can be initiated at a time, ex. ssh agent forwarding over WSL

 `$ ansible -i inventory -m ping all`